ponylang/gsoc-2019/README.md

 #### Skills Required

-- some experience in C programming
+- Some experience in C programming.
 - Some initial knowledge about compilers and static type systems would be helpful, but is not a must.

 #### Mentor